wafer-bw/udx-discord-bot/README.md

 ## TODOs
 * Code
     * Make simple scripts for registering commands for now
-        - [x] ListGuildApplicationCommands
-        - [ ] CreateGlobalApplicationCommand
-        - [ ] EditGlobalApplicationCommand
+        - EditGlobalApplicationCommand
-        - [x] DeleteGlobalApplicationCommand
-        - [x] ListGlobalApplicationCommands
-        - [ ] CreateGuildApplicationCommand
-        - [ ] EditGuildApplicationCommand
+        - EditGuildApplicationCommand
-        - [x] DeleteGuildApplicationCommand
     * CLI Tool for slash commands
     * Add scripts that act as an alternative for `make`
     * Cleanup `handler.go`
         * Modularize
         * Complete tests
     * Finish Guild Model
-    * Discord type `snowflake` might be marshallable into a different type such as a hex encoded string?
-    * Revisit & redesign command error response flow
+    * Design command error response flow
-    * Design command register flow
-    * Extract slash command code to another repo that can act as a library
+    * Check if it's possible to switch from `fmt` to `log`
+* Vercel
+    * Determine how to manage env vars
+    * Add staging branch and give subdomain
+    * Figure out how to manage dev subdomain/branch/deployment
+* Log Drain
+    * Parse output from stdout and stderr out of log blob
 * Bot / Application
     * Give bot an image
 * Repo